bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/n-p junction.md

 ![[Pasted image 20211121203231.png]]

-####
+#### Energy changes
 A complicated picture emerges where holes on both sides of the boundary become (mostly) filled by electrons originating predominantly from the conduction band.
 In the case of silicon, electron energy lost by the ‘jump’ from conduction to valence band is given up to the crystal as vibrational energy.
 Occasionally the energy is converted into a photon due to the electrons changing energy levels, this is how [[light emitting diode]]s work.